tomtom94/react-easy-ssr/README.md

 Either you install `material-ui` plus `tailwind` and you make all your css components with it (which is recommended if you do this for big company), or you get free and just install `react-jss` like we did.

-Let's see how we manage it on our client side entry point [index.tsx](https://github.com/tomtom94/react-easy-ssr/blob/master/src/index.tsx).
+Let's see how we manage it in our client side entry point [index.tsx](https://github.com/tomtom94/react-easy-ssr/blob/master/src/index.tsx).

 ```React
 useEffect(() => {